tommitah/weather-cli/README.md

 ### Terminal app that outputs weather from openweathermap api

-to run - dotnet run
+C#: to run - dotnet run

+JS: to run - node app.js